yash9340/Snake-Water-Gun-GAME/README.md

 # SNAKE-WATER-GUN-GAME

-The Snake, Water, Gun game is a playful twist on the classic "Rock, Paper, Scissors" game.
-In this Python-coded game, players compete against the computer in a simple but engaging decision-making challenge.
-The rules are straightforward:
+Snake, Water, Gun is a humorous version of the famous "Rock, Paper, Scissors" game.
+This game in Python involves two players, the user and the computer-both playing a simple yet entertaining decision-making game.
+The rules for this are as follows:

-### `Snake beats Water`:
+### Snake beats Water:
-The snake consumes the water, so if the player chooses snake and the computer chooses water, the player wins.
+The snake drinks the water.
+In this case, when the user selects snake and the computer opts for water, the user is the winner.

-### `Water beats Gun`:
+Water beats Gun:
-The water extinguishes the gun, so if the player chooses water and the computer chooses gun, the player wins.
+The water quenches the gun; hence, for the case where a player selects water and the computer selects gun, the player wins.

-### `Gun beats Snake`:
+Gun beats Snake:
-The gun shoots the snake, so if the player chooses gun and the computer chooses snake, the player wins.
+A gun shoots the snake.
+Where a player selects a gun and the computer selects a snake, the player wins.

-Here’s how the game works:
+How the Game Works:

-## Game Start:
+Game Start:
-The game begins with the computer randomly selecting one of the three options: Water (represented by 'w'), Snake (represented by 's'), or Gun (represented by 'g').
+The computer initiates the game by making one of three moves.
+Let the three possible moves be denoted as Water ('w'), Snake ('s'), or Gun ('g').

-### `Player Input`:
-The player is prompted to choose one of the three options by typing 'w', 'g', or 's'.
-The game ensures that only valid inputs are accepted.
+Player Input: The player has to select one of the three options by typing 'w', 'g' or 's'.
+Program checks that only one of the three keys is entered.

-###  `Determinethe Winner`:
-The game compares the player’s choice with the computer’s choice and declares the result:
+Declaration of the Winner: The game takes the player choice and the computer's choice and declares the result of the game.
+Here it does based on:

-If both choices are the same, the result is a draw.
+If both are the same, then it is a draw.

-If the player’s choice beats the computer’s choice based on the rules, the player wins.
+If the player's choice beats the computer's current choice based on the rules, he wins.

-If the computer’s choice beats the player’s choice, the player loses.
+If the computer's choice beats the player's choice, he loses.

-## `Continue or Exit`:
+Continue or Exit:
-After each round, the player is asked if they want to play again.
-They can type '1' to continue or '0' to exit.
-If an invalid input is provided, the game prompts the player to enter a correct option.
+In every round, the game asks the player if he wants to play the game again or not.
+He should type '1' to continue or '0' to exit.
+In case the player inputs anything invalid, the game asks him to input a valid option.

-## `Error Handling`:
+Error Handling:
-The game includes basic error handling to ensure that only integers (0 or 1) are accepted for the continuation prompt.
+The game includes very basic error handling to ensure only integers 0 or 1 are accepted for the continuation prompt.

-`The game loop continues until the player chooses to exit by typing '0'.
-This Python code is structured with a main function that initiates the game and can be easily run by checking if the script is being executed as the main program.`
+The game loops until such time as the player elects to quit by entering '0'.
+This Python code has a main function that starts the game and is thus executable with a check that this script is the main one being run.